melgazar9/ds-mono-repo/projects/financial_elt/yfinance/README.md

+### Run
+- If using docker-compose:
+  - `sudo docker-compose up` (or `sudo docker-compose up --build`)
+- Docker standalone:
+  - `sudo docker run --rm -it --env-file=.env financial-elt`
+- Run natively
+  - `python host_financial_elt.py`

+### Overview
+- This directory contains ETL / ELT processes that are executed by a scheduler.
+- The script `host_financial_elt.py` hosts all apps specified in the `.env` file.
+  - `config.ini` has configurations for each project such as scheduling parameters
+  - `routes.py` contains all routes for each sub-app.
+  - `.env` contains credentials and secret information.
+See `.env_example` for an example.
+- The `dbt` directory handles all transformations after the data has been populated in the dwh using the dbt tool
+- The `financials` directory handles yfinance financials (e.g earnings, quarterly reports, expenses, etc...).
 - The `stock_prices` directory handles yfinance stock price ETL
   - Load stock prices into a pandas dataframe
-  - Apply minor transformations
+  - Apply minor transformations such as:
     - Add yahoo_ticker column
     - Handle UTC timestamp and tz-aware timestamp columns
-  - Upload to db/dwh of choice (current target is Snowflake dwh)
+  - Upload to db/dwh of choice (current target is Bigquery / Snowflake dwh)

-- The `financials` directory handles yfinance financials (e.g earnings, quarterly reports, expenses, etc...)

-- The `dbt` directory handles all transformations after the data has been populated in the dwh using the dbt tool (i.e. the T in ETL/ELT)

 **Installation**

-- If using target as MySQL then it needs to be installed:
+- BigQuery and Snowflake are fully supported, however MySQL may not work for all `dbt` transformations.
+- If `BigQuery` in target, then set `GOOGLE_APPLICATION_CREDENTIALS` to the location of the `t-emissary-XXX.json` in the `.env`.
+- If `Snowflake` in target, then set Snowflake credentials in the `.env`.
+- If using target as MySQL, as mentioned not all dbt transformations are currently supported.
+However, for `etl_stock_prices`, see below for installation requirements:
   - On Linux you'll likely need to run the below command before continuing with `pip install -r requirements.txt`
     - Ubuntu / Debian: `sudo apt-get install python3-dev default-libmysqlclient-dev build-essential`
       - OR (on debian) `sudo apt-get install mysql-client libmysqlclient-dev libssl-dev default-mysql-client`